Diesel-powered trucks can run on renewables, thanks to this new Gates-backed tech

 After more testing this year, the technology can be rolled out quickly.
 Service stations that already rebuild diesel engines can install the new parts with existing tools.
 And the underlying system can keep working.
 “We don’t have to wait for expansion of infrastructure for our technology to be adopted,” Johnson says.
 “We also don’t have to wait for entirely new power trains.
 We are not reinventing the wheel and rebuilding the engine from the ground up.
 We can start with the engines that are already out there today.”
 Fueling stations can operate the same way that they do now.

 While electric vehicles already make sense for some applications, including passenger cars and trucks, school buses, and, say, postal delivery trucks, ClearFlame hopes to tackle vehicles that can’t transition as easily.
 There’s no single silver bullet solution, but the technology could help cut emissions significantly now.
-By one estimate, even as EVs become, only 25% of new heavy-duty trucks will be zero-emissions more than a decade from now.
+By one estimate, even as EVs become more popular, only 25% of new heavy-duty trucks will be zero-emissions more than a decade from now.

 The speed of the transition matters, says Blumreiter, who compares emissions to interest on a bank account: Because CO2 builds up in the atmosphere, avoiding emissions now can have more impact than avoiding the same amount of emissions later.
 Globally, diesel engines are currently responsible for around 5 gigatons of CO2 emissions.
 “Even if we’re only cutting those carbon emissions in half—and to be clear, I think we absolutely will get to net zero on this in a decade or so—you’re looking at it at a gigaton-plus of carbon mitigation,” says Johnson.